vygr/ChrysaLisp/docs/TAOS.md

 than dynamic linking.
 Code units are brought into memory only when needed.
 This is how it works:

-As a process executes it will ask for a named piece of code, a tool.
+As a process executes it'll ask for a named piece of code, a tool.
 This will be brought in from disk and translated into native code, before being executed.
 This tool may, in turn, call further tools, following the above procedure.
 Once a tool has finished being executed, it may be removed from memory if no other